-- Users should not share anything that may compromise the safety of any member of the school community-never transmit any personal information of pupils, parents or staff. - Users should not post anything on the page that could be deemed offensive-inappropriate or harmful comments/content will be removed immediately. - Users should not share any information that is confidential- if it seems confidential, it probably is.
-Online "conversations" are never private. - Users cannot tag photographs of children on the page. - Users should not engage in giving negative feedback on Facebook, it is more appropriate to deal with the school directly on such matters. - Users will not mention individual staff members in a negative light on the school Facebook page.
-The tone of any discussions should be positive and respectful. - Users should not ask to be "friends" with staff as failure to respond may cause offence. - Users cannot advertise products and services on our school Facebook page.
+- Users should not share anything that may compromise the safety of any member of the school community-never transmit any personal information of pupils, parents or staff. - Users should not post anything on the page that could be deemed offensive- inappropriate or harmful comments/content will be removed immediately. - Users should not share any information that is confidential- if it seems confidential, it probably is.
+Online "conversations" are never private. - Users cannot tag photographs of children (if permitted to be on) on the page. - Users should not engage in giving negative feedback on Facebook, it is more appropriate to deal with the school directly on such matters. - Users will not mention individual staff members in a negative light on the school Facebook page.
+The tone of any discussions should be positive and respectful. - Users should not ask to be "friends" with staff as failure to respond may cause offence. - Users cannot advertise business products and services on our school Facebook page unless it is of direct benefit to school such as a PTA event.